-For many companies, business mileage logs are one of the best ways to seek tax relief.
+For many companies, business mileage logs and mileage sheets are one of the best ways to seek tax relief and record business miles.
 This makes mileage logs an important tool for fleet managers because of their ability to document employee’s business driving.
 In the event of an audit, an accurate and defensible mileage record is a powerful resource for a company with a fleet.

 Unfortunately, many businesses still rely on outdated paper mileage sheets which lead to inaccurate mileage logs.
 To improve the accuracy and utility of your business mileage records, it is important to adopt digital mileage sheets through innovative fleet management software solutions.

 Before we go on to explain the ins and outs of a mileage log, please go ahead and download our free mileage log template below.
-This will make your life far easier.
+These mileage sheets are a great template for the fleet manager looking to digitalise their fleet process.

 Get a Free Mileage Log Template